Private Housing New Build

 Profitably balancing build costs with carbon compliance, conscience, and end-user running cost considerations can be a complex juggling act.

-Thankfully Kensa’s use of Shared Ground Loop Arrays and split ownership funding mechanisms offer developers low-cost heating solutions comparable to conventional gas systems, with the added benefits of exceptional efficiencies, sustainable merit, and the lowest running costs and carbon emissions, mitigating the costs of meeting increasingly stringent carbon compliance building regulations.
+Thankfully, Kensa’s Funded Shared Ground Loop Arrays offer developers renewable heating solutions that meet increasingly stringent carbon compliance building regulations, with the added benefits of exceptional efficiencies, sustainable merit, and the lowest running costs and carbon emissions.

-Mimicking a traditional gas framework, Kensa’s innovative Shared Ground Loop Arrays link a series of boreholes to multiple properties via an ambient temperature distribution system.
+Kensa’s innovative Shared Ground Loop Arrays link a series of boreholes to multiple properties, including flats, via an ambient temperature distribution system.

-Each property then has an individual Kensa Shoebox heat pump wired to their own electricity supply, which upgrades the low temperature heat for heating and hot water within their dwelling.
+Each property then has an individual Kensa heat pump wired to their own electricity supply, which upgrades the low temperature ground heat for heating and hot water within their dwelling.

 The advantages of Shared Ground Loop Arrays in new builds: